-Kommune Sheffield announce the independent traders set to take up residency in their Castlegate food hall
+Kommune Sheffield announce their opening date and the full line-up of independent traders set to take up residency in their Castlegate food hall

-The people behind Peddler, Tamper and Depot Bakery have joined forces with Kollider Projects to create a 16,000 square foot Castlegate food hall on the upper ground floor of the former Co-op department store, inside Castle House.
-The new Scandi inspired food hall, set to launch in late autumn, promises to be in the same vein as similar venues in other cities, such as Manchester’s Mackie Mayor, and will open its doors early every morning to the aromas of Tamper’s coffee and Depot Bakery’s freshly baked croissants.
+The people behind Peddler, Tamper and Depot Bakery have joined forces with Kollider Projects to create the 16,000 square foot Castlegate food hall on the upper ground floor of the former Co-op department store, inside Castle House.
+The new Scandi inspired food hall, promises to be in the same vein as similar venues in other cities, such as Manchester’s Mackie Mayor, and will open its doors early every morning to the aromas of Tamper’s coffee and Depot Bakery’s freshly baked croissants.

 Kommune Sheffield is an innovative concept bringing together some of the most acclaimed, independent kitchens, brewers and retailers in a unique, urban space.
-This new meeting place will be home to a diverse choice of great tasting food, an artisanal bakery and speciality coffee, independent retail and an iconic bar, serving everything from local brews to organic wines and an eclectic mix of cocktails.
+This new meeting place will be home to a diverse choice of great tasting food, an artisanal bakery and speciality coffee, independent retail and an iconic bar.

 The food hall is set to become the newest part of a greater project run by Kollider who is leading the development of the iconic Castle House, breathing life back into the heritage listed 1960’s landmark building.
 The redevelopment of Castle House marks a significant milestone for the rejuvenation of the entire Castlegate area, the original, historic city